TRUST VISITS THE NEST

-This week the Canaries Trust board held their regular monthly meeting at The Nest and took the opportunity to meet the tour de force behind the project, Jackie Thornton.
+This week the Canaries Trust Board held their regular monthly meat The Nest and took the opportunity to meet the tour de force behind the project, Jackie Thornton.

-You really can’t help but be captured by the enthusiasm that Jackie brings to the project, bringing to life the transformation from former Anglian Windows Social Club venue to, eventually, a multi-purpose community hub.
+You really can’t help but be captured by the enthusiasm that Jackie brings to the project, bringing to life the transformation from the former Anglian Windows Social Club venue, eventually a multi-purpose community hub.

-When completed it will feature an indoor sports hall, a gymnasium, a floodlit 3G football pitch, and classroom facilities.
-In addition to this the clubhouse will be renovated (some of which has already taken place), installation of residential “bunk boxes” and the relaying of seven grass football pitches, which was completed this Summer.
+When completed the Nest will feature an indoor sports hall, a gymnasium, a floodlit 3G football pitch, classroom facilities.
+The clubhouse will be renovated (some of which has already taken place), with the installation of residential “bunk boxes” and the relaying of seven grass football pitches, which was completed this summer.

 To make this fantastic facility a reality though means that they need to raise £2.5m and have therefore launched a public fundraising campaign #buildthenest.

-Every donation, small or large, will contribute to getting this huge and unprecedented project over the finish line, to provide a fantastic asset to the community around Norwich.
+Every donation, large or small, will contribute to getting this huge and unprecedented project over the finish line, to provide a fantastic asset to the community around Norwich and Norfolk.

-Jackie talked us through some of the ways that The Nest will change lives in Norfolk, including:
+Jackie talked us through some of t the Nest will change lives, including:

 Tackling Norfolk’s inactivity:

-* Each year, 1000 people will access a 60 station inclusive community gym.
+* Each year, 1,000 people will access a 60 station all- inclusive community gym.

 * Each year, 650 people with disabilities will take part in sports and physical activity, supported by our skilled team.